-- 1. Midterm exam (essay) is optional.
-It counts for 33% of the course grade. - 2.
+- 1.Hour exam I (essay) is optional.
+It counts for 16.5% of the course grade. - 2.
+Hour exam II (essay) is optional.
+It counts for 16.5% of the course grade. - 3.
 The final exam (essay) is obligatory.
-It counts 67% of the course grade if the midterm is taken and 100% otherwise. - 3.
+It counts 67% of the course grade if the midterm is taken and 100% otherwise. - 4.
 Attendance: Is compulsory and a record is kept.
 Students who miss more than 20 percent of the class days sampled without written permission will be penalized a half letter grade for the course.
 Those missing more than 30 percent will be penalized a full letter grade.
-Those missing more than 40 percent will FAIL. - 4.
+Those missing more than 40 percent will FAIL. - 5.
 Tardiness: Students who arrive after attendance is taken are responsible for notifying me at the end of the class.
-If they neglect to do so, tardiness is treated as an absence.
+If they neglect to do so, tardiness is treated as an absence